fantafour-haojun/fantafour-haojun.github.io/CTF_Writeup/Spiderlabs_CTF_2020/README.md

 Given attachment is 01-dont-feed-the-penguin.

-Kudos to my team mate, he managed to find the image https://foursquare.com/dasfiregod/list/places-you-can-find-me, upon clicking on the image and scroll through the comment and you will find `Nicholas Percoco` with the hint from the filename.
+Kudos to my team mate, he managed to find the image https://foursquare.com/dasfiregod/list/places-you-can-find-me, upon clicking on the image and scrolling through the comment and find `Nicholas Percoco` with the hint stated on the attachment.

 <img src="https://user-images.githubusercontent.com/54532620/89723428-9f09fb80-da28-11ea-9da1-94ef34c5a109.png">